murchandamus/bips/bip-update-process.md

 ## Abstract

-A _Bitcoin improvement proposal (BIP)_ provides a concise, self-contained, technical description of one new concept, feature, standard, implementation guideline, best-practice, or incident report (e.g. [BIP 50](bip-0050.mediawiki) relevant to the Bitcoin community.

-BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into Bitcoin implementations.
-Each BIP is primarily owned by its authors, and represents the authors’ opinion or recommendation.
-The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance adoption of their proposal within the Bitcoin community.
+This _Bitcoin improvement Proposal (BIP)_ provides information about the preparation of BIPs, and policies relating to the publication of BIPs.
+It replaces BIP 2 with a trimmed process, and may be amended to address future needs of the BIP process.

+BIPs cover the range of interests of the Bitcoin community.
+The main topic is technology that supports the bitcoin currency.
+However, any topics related to the Bitcoin protocol, Bitcoin’s P2P network, and Bitcoin client software may be acceptable.
+BIPs may be submitted by anyone.

-The BIPs repository serves as a highly visible platform to put forward mature proposals.
+The BIPs repository serves as a highly visible platform[^blog-posts] to put forward mature proposals.
 The repository’s visibility facilitates the distributed consideration of proposals by establishing the current state of the proposal.
 The repository’s versioning of the text-based BIPs retains the historical record of each proposal.
 The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to facilitate a quick overview of BIP statuses (see below) to repository visitors.

-This BIP replaces BIP 2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.

 ## What is a BIP?

+Most BIPs provide a concise, self-contained, technical description of one new concept, feature, or standard.
+Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g. [BIP 50](bip-0050.mediawiki), or other information relevant to the Bitcoin community.

+BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into Bitcoin implementations.
+Each BIP is primarily owned by its authors, and represents the authors’ opinion or recommendation.
+The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance adoption of their proposal within the Bitcoin community.

 ### What is the significance of BIPs?